Smanar/Domoticz-deCONZ/README.md

 - If your system doesn't support python "Request" lib, you can try older version < 1.0.9.

 ## Changelog.
+- 10/09/22 : 1.0.25 > It's now possible to clean the unused API key used for Hue Essentials, add support for binary module, with the develco one, add "pulseconfiguration" as possible setting in the GUI, thx @Jemand .
+- Correct an issue for thermostat with "mode" not updated.
 - 08/05/22 : 1.0.24 > This version contain various correctives for consumption/power sensors.
 - 15/03/22 : 1.0.23 > Can create tension and current widget (need to be enabled in hardware panel), new path system for docker installation (to correct front end issue), Add new field in config, to be used as special setting later, somes change on covering support.
 - 29/12/21 : 1.0.22 > Add specific widget for the Ikea Styrbar, optimisation/update for covering, some devices correctives, thx to @veitk, @RDols and @sonar98.